schectma/vuln-bank-467_W26/DOCS/hashing_cracking.md

 "
 ```

-6. Confirm your terminal has the running container by running 'docker ps' and idenifying it
+6. Confirm your terminal has the running container by running 'docker ps' and identifying it
 7. Paste your updated script into the terminal and run it

 ![Various](./screenshots/hash_steal_various.png)